71-husain/truck-route-visualizer-freightfox/README.md

 - **Next stop** — the next stop's label, or "Arrived" once at the final stop
 - **Completed stops** — `currentStopIndex / 3`

-No separate state is kept for any of these — they're recalculated from `currentStopIndex`/`progress`/`legDistances` every time the component re-renders, which is standard React practice for derived values (no `useEffect` needed, since this isn't a side effect).
+No separate state is kept for any of these — they're recalculated from `currentStopIndex`/`progress`/`legDistances` every time the component re-renders

 ### 6. Responsive layout
 - On small screens: the status panel sits as a normal block below the map (stacked layout)
 - On larger screens (`lg:` breakpoint and up): the status panel becomes an absolutely-positioned overlay in the map's bottom-right corner, matching the assignment's reference mockup layout
-- Handled entirely with Tailwind's responsive utility classes — no JavaScript/conditional rendering needed
+- Handled entirely with Tailwind's responsive utility classes

 ## Features
 - Animated truck marker moving Origin → D1 → D2 → D3